scribu/wp-random-post-link/readme.txt

 Links: [Plugin News](http://scribu.net/wordpress/random-post-link) | [Author's Site](http://scribu.net)

-== Installation ==

-You can either install it automatically from the WordPress admin, or do it manually:

-1. Unzip "random-post-link" archive and put the folder into your plugins folder (/wp-content/plugins/).
-1. Activate the plugin from the Plugins menu.

 == Frequently Asked Questions ==

 = "Parse error: syntax error, unexpected T_CLASS..."
 Help! =